inbn/component-gallery/src/content/rich-text-editor.md

 ### HTML

 HTML is _the_ markup language of the world wide web.
-Underneath the surface, it's what all rich text editors use.
+Underneath the surface, it's what most rich text editors will output and it's also relatively easy to learn.

 ### Markdown

 Markdown is another markup language, but what sets it apart is the readability of its syntax.
 The goal behind markdown is that the formatting can be interpreted even in the original markup.
 It borrows heavily from existing conventions for marking up plain text in emails and online forums. e.g. `_italics_`, `**bold**`, `# Headings`, and starting lines with `>` to indicate a blockquote [^8].
 Its simple design allows it to be converted to many output formats, not just HTML.
 Unfortunately while much of the Markdown syntax is intuitive, there are certain patterns that are definitely _not_: [the syntax for adding a link](https://daringfireball.net/projects/markdown/syntax#link) feels slightly arbitrary and is hard to remember; and adding markup that is not covered by Markdown’s syntax [requires the use of HTML](https://daringfireball.net/projects/markdown/syntax#html).
+See also: [Textile](https://textile-lang.com/), a precursor to Markdown with some syntax in common.

+## Conclusion

+In some cases it's inevitable that a rich text editor is the best tool for the job.
+There are also many other times where an alternative, such as Markdown or just plain text is a better (and simpler to implement) solution.
+My advice is to try a few libraries and chose the one that works best for _your_ application and _your_ users; lock down the formatting options to only the bare minimum of what is necessary; and **_always_** filter the output.

 [^1]: [Word-Star](https://archive.org/stream/byte-magazine-1980-01#page/n49/mode/2up) BYTE (advertisement).
 January 1980. p.
 49.